 Bryony is a midwife and her partner also works shifts.
 They went to a Lunar Lunch on 11 June last year:

 It's a bit like sliding doors at home.
 We often work at weekends and rarely find time to organise things for ourselves!
 It’s tough - you’re always under time pressures, even at weekends, so doing things in the evening just works for us.
-The Lunar Lunch we’re going to this June 11 is going to be great fun –we’re really looking forward to taking part.
+The Lunar Lunch we’re going to is going to be great fun –we’re really looking forward to taking part.

 Our friends at The Big Iftar are also getting involved, encouraging neighbours to break fast with Muslim communities as part of the celebrations, so make sure to see what they are getting up to, too.